hpides/DESengine/README.md

 Desis is a hierarchical system that can be deployed into decentralized networks.
 Desis support tumbling windows, sliding windows, session windows, and user-defined windows.

+# Desis

+Deco is also a decentralized approach that is based on Desis.
+Deco can move calcuations of count-based windows from centers to the local nodes.

 # Approach names:
 - Desis
     - decentralized aggregation and share results between windows